oliviawestmacottssw/SSW.Rules.Content/rules/dones---do-you-reply-done-and-delete-the-original-email/rule.md

 1. Change the logo on the SSW website to our new logo.
 Done - see www.ssw.com.au
-2. Take a photo of you standing on your head.​
+2. Take a photo of you standing on your head.